fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 </figure>

 Jhey Tompkins shared another CSS-only technique for [adding elements to the DOM with snazzy entrance animations](https://codepen.io/jh3y/pen/KKyrQYZ).
-He also uses just a single keyframes state but in his case the `from` state which he uses to set the element’s initial `opacity:0`, then in his animation he uses an `animation-fill-mode` of `both` (rather than `forwards` as Stephanie used).
+He also uses just a single `@keyframes` state but in his case the `from` state which he uses to set the element’s initial `opacity:0`, then in his animation he uses an `animation-fill-mode` of `both` (rather than `forwards` as Stephanie used).

-I can’t profess to totally understand `both` however if you change Jhey’s example to use `forwards` instead, then the element being animated in will temporarily appear before the animation starts rather than being initially invisible.
+I can’t profess to fully understand `both` however if you change Jhey’s example to use `forwards` instead, then the element being animated in will temporarily appear before the animation starts (which ain’t good) rather than being initially invisible.
 Changing it to `backwards` gets us back on track, so I guess the necessary value relates to whether you’re going for `from`/`0%` or `to`/`100%`… and `both` just covers you for both cases.
 I’d probably try to use the appropriate one rather than `both` just in case there’s a performance implication.

 ### Animated disclosure